 In fall 2018, restricted sections of AUx1 will be required of students in the International Accelerator Program (IAP).

-These A-F graded courses will be co-taught by an AUx Instructor and a Peer Leader and meet once per week.
+These A-F graded courses will be co-taught by an AUx Instructor and a Peer Facilitator and meet once per week.
 Readings and videos will be assigned through Blackboard as online homework, and students will be asked to complete short written assignments.
 The content will be covered in class discussions, as the students come together as a group to process the material, participate in classroom exercises, and explore new ways of thinking.

-The AUx Instructor and Peer Leader are there to help support students during their first year of college, both inside and outside of the classroom.
+The AUx Instructor and Peer Facilitator are there to help support students during their first year of college, both inside and outside of the classroom.
 They have been specially selected and trained to work with first-year students and are knowledgeable about the resources and opportunities available to them on the American University campus and in the greater Washington, DC area.

 For first-year students entering in fall 2017: For academic year 2017-2018, students who complete AUx1 in the fall of 2017 (1.5 credits) and AUx2 in the spring of 2018 (1.5 credits) with a C or higher in both courses will receive a total of 3.00 credits toward their General Education requirements in their choice of Foundational Area two, three or four.
 Students who complete AUx1 but do not continue on to AUx2 will receive 1.5 elective credits toward their graduation requirement, but will not receive General Education credits.